thousandbrainsproject/tbp.monty/docs/overview/benchmark-experiments.md

 | surf_agent_unsupervised_10distinctobj_noise | 80.00%               | 67.78%                 | 1.09                   | 2.78                   | 22m      | 13s                  |
 | surf_agent_unsupervised_10simobj            | 50.00%               | 76.67%                 | 2.75                   | 2.20                   | 25m      | 15s                  |

 To obtain these results use `print_unsupervised_stats(train_stats, epoch_len=10)` (wandb logging is currently not written for unsupervised stats).
-Unsupervised, continual learning can, by definition, not be parallelized accross epochs.
+Unsupervised, continual learning can, by definition, not be parallelized across epochs.
 Therefore these experiments were run without multiprocessing on the laptop (running on cloud CPUs works as well but since these are slower without parallelization these were run on the laptop).

 # Monty-Meets-World